Charles Vallancey

-General Charles Vallancey FRS (6 April 1731 - 8 August 1812) was a British Army officer and surveyor who was sent to Ireland.
+General Charles Vallancey FRS (born Charles Vallancé; 6 April 1731 - 8 August 1812) was a British Army officer and surveyor who was sent to Ireland.
 He remained there and became an authority on Irish antiquities.
 Some of his theories would be rejected today, but his drawings, for example, were painstakingly accurate compared to existent artefacts.
 Other drawings, such as his diagram of the banquet hall at Tara, and the lost crown of the High King of Ireland, are unverifiable, as the manuscripts and material he used no longer exist.

 Early life

-He was born Charles Vallancé in Westminster in 1731 to parents Francis Vallancé and Mary Preston (daughter of Thomas Preston of St Martin-in-the-Fields).
+He was born in Westminster in 1731 to parents Francis Vallancé and Mary Preston (daughter of Thomas Preston of St Martin-in-the-Fields).
 Francis and Mary were married at the chapel of Greenwich Hospital on 21 June 1724.

 Vallancey attended Eton College and the Royal Military Academy, Woolwich, before being commissioned in the 10th Regiment of Foot in 1747.
 He was attached to the Royal Engineers, became a lieutenant-general in 1798, and a general in 1803.